acidlabsStudios/EmployeeHandbook/getting-started.md

 When people join acidlabs, they're expected to spend the first few days just hanging around getting the lay of the land.
 That doesn't mean you do nothing; there's plenty to do.
 What it does mean is that during your first week, we'll do our best not to saddle you with delivery responsibilities on any business-critical work.

-We already think we like you and can work with you - that's why we hired you.
-But we don't know each other well yet, so taking this approach allows you to meet us, get a sense of how you might fit in, and gives you room to complete a few threshold tasks in a project we call __First Week__ that will do the necessary staff admin, give us a better sense of you, and let you figure out what you can manage and what you might need some mentoring and development on.
+We'll buy you a laptop or desktop device, as well as an external keyboard, mouse and screen on joining acidlabs, and can refresh the main device every two to three years.
+We prefer Mac, but don't care whether you want a Mac, a Windows machine, or some wacky homebrew Linux thing.
+You choose the right tools for you.

+We'll set up a Basecamp project for you that we call __First Week__.
+In it, you'll see to-dos linking to accounts or services that you need to set up -- an external hard drive, 2FA for various accounts, and private wi-fi to name a few.
 Your buddy will guide you through this.

+If you have a specific training schedule or training milestones to complete, that will go into your First Week too.